 3. Life Philosophy

 Do you have a quote that has been a source of inspiration for you, reflects your work style, or has been a leading principle in your life?
 Then it’s a good idea to share it on your resume.

 A simple quote can speak volumes about you as a person and your attitude to work and life itself.
 If you use a quote from someone well-known in your industry, it signals that you’re aware of the experts, you’re most likely following them and learning from them.
 It’s a great section to add to your resume, especially if you decide to try a one-page resume out.

-Additionally, this section can help you show that you’re a culture fit.
-Before applying to your dream job you surely did extensive research on the staff members of the company.
+Additionally, this section can help you show that you’re a cultural fit.
+Before applying for your dream job you surely did extensive research on the staff members of the company.
 Did any of them share they like reading a certain type of book?
 If it appears you both like the same ones, it’s a great opportunity to make yourself more relatable.